klinecharts/KLineChart/docs/en-US/guide/instance-api.md

       bottom?: number
     }
     axisOptions?: {
+      name?: string
       scrollZoomEnabled?: boolean
     }
   }
 ) => void
 ```
 Set window configuration.
-- `paneOptions` window configuration information, can be default
+- `options` window configuration information, can be default
   - `id` window id
   - `height` window height, can be default
   - `minHeight` minimum height of the window, can be defaulted
-  - `dragEnbaled` Whether the window can be dragged to adjust the height, it can be defaulted
+  - `dragEnabled` Whether the window can be dragged to adjust the height, it can be defaulted
   - `gap` margins
     - `top` top margin, value less than 1 is a percentage
     - `bottom` bottom margin, value less than 1 is a percentage
   - `axisOptions`
+    - `name` axis name
     - `scrollZoomEnabled` Scroll zoom flag
 ::: tip Special id
 'candle_pane', the window id of the main picture.